gudgk/gu-userguides/microsoft365/install-microsoft365.md

 - Select `Open file` after the Microsoft installer downloads.
 - Select `Yes` to install on your device
-- Open any Microsoft 365 app and `sign in` with university Microsoft 365 account.
+- Open any Microsoft 365 app and `sign in` with a university Microsoft 365 account.

 ## See also